 Before you commit to an ecommerce platform, there are a few factors you’ll want to weigh:

-I chose Shopify because it met all my criteria and had a huge app store for easy integrations.
+I chose and started with Shopify because it met all my criteria and had a huge app store for easy integrations.
 However, your mileage may vary.

 The bottom line?
 Don’t just pick the trendiest or cheapest option.
 Think about your products, customers, and long-term business goals.